Teachable-AI-Lab/teachable-ai-lab/_lab_pages/skynet_userguide.md

 You can see how I set up these paths to point to my new `.pyenv` location on the fileserver.

 One of the challenges with installing python versions using pyenv is that you need some basic dependencies installed on the host machine.
 In particular, we need openssl-1.1.1 for newer versions of python.
-I've compiled openssl-1.1.1 and stored it in `/srv/tail-lab/flash10/openssl`.
-You can use the libraries here to install newer versions of python with pyenv using the following:
+I've compiled openssl-1.1.1 and stored it in `/srv/tail-lab/flash10/shared_packages/openssl`.
+You can use the libraries here to install newer versions of python with pyenv using the following.

+You can install your python 3.7+ using:
 ```
-CPPFLAGS="-I/srv/tail-lab/flash10/openssl/include" \
-LDFLAGS="-L/srv/tail-lab/flash10/openssl/lib" \
+CC=/home/cmaclellan3/packages/gcc-13/bin/gcc \
+CONFIGURE_OPTS=--enable-optimizations --with-lto --with-openssl=/home/cmaclellan3/packages/openssl-1.1.1u --with-system-ffi=/home/cmaclellan3/packages/libffi-3.4.4 \
 pyenv install -v 3.11.4
 ```

-This uses the installed version of openssl when compiling the versions of python I wanted.
+Note, this uses the precompiled openssl and libffi libraries.
+It also uses the `--enable-optimizations --with-lto` flags, which make the build take significantly longer, but increases the speed of python around 30%.

+To get a version of python that has full c++ build support (e.g., that supported c++17 and c++20 standards), I had to manually build gcc.
+Let me know if you're having build issues and maybe we can sort it out.